Pacific security cooperation

 Acknowledgement

-This activity is supported by the Australian Government through a grant by the Australian Department of Defence.
+These activities were supported by the Australian Government through a grant by the Australian Department of Defence.
 The views expressed herein are those of the authors and are not necessarily those of the Australian Government or the Australian Department of Defence.